DominikN/ESP32-web-template-sd/README.md

 **A. HARDWARE**

+Connect button to between G22 pin and GND.

+Connect LED with a serial resistor between G16 pin and GND.

-You need to connect SD card module to you ESP32 board.
-If you already have ESP32 dev board with SD card slot, other pins might be used, so you would need to modify also software part.
+Connect SD card module to you ESP32 board: if you already have ESP32 dev board with SD card slot, other pins might be used, so you would need to modify also software part.

 Interface between my ESP32 dev board and SD card module is as follows:
 ```
 SD CARD <-> ESP32 dev board

 CS      <-> G22
 SCK     <-> G18
 MOSI    <-> G23
 MISO    <-> G19
 VCC     <-> 5V out
 GND     <-> GND
 ```

 Format SD card to FAT16/FAT32.